“ADHD:

 There is still an enormous amount of knowledge needed to be uncovered for us to better and more comprehensively understand the cognitive and psychological reasons behind the disorder.
 This in fact, rings true across most learning and behavioural disorders.
 However, positive ADHD diagnoses are becoming more and more prevalent across the world, which is encouragingly leading to a major increase in research and information coming out - as well as reducing the stigma around being ADHD positive.

-Helping reduce the bad reputation behind ADHD is the increasing number of celebrities that are speaking out about having not only ADHD/ADD, but a variety of learning and behavioural disorders such as Dyslexia, Dyspraxia, Dyscalculia, and Obsessive-Compulsive Disorder (OCD) to just name a few.
+Helping raising awareness and normalising ADHD is the increasing number of celebrities and highly successful public figures that are speaking out about having not only ADHD, but a variety of learning and behavioural disorders such as Dyslexia, Dyspraxia, Dyscalculia, and Obsessive-Compulsive Disorder (OCD) to just name a few.

 Aaron Gillespie (session drummer)